 - Evaluate the tenability of associated inferences and knowledge claims

 Obligatory for students in the Assessment, Measurement and Evaluation master program.
 Students from other master’s programs at UiO may be considered if there is capacity.
-Questions about this can be sent to firstname.lastname@example.org
+Contact us at email@example.com for registration.

 Ph.d. candidates can take the Ph.d. version of the course: UV9297